duckietown-ethz/proj-i-ml/README.md

 This repo contains all the files which we used to complete the project as well as a step-by-step guide on how to run it on any Duckiebot.

 We split the project into three different parts:
-* Data acquisition and labeling
+* Data acquisition and labeling:\
+  How to acquire, process and label the data
-* Training of the CNN (Convolutional Neural Network)
+* Training of the CNN (Convolutional Neural Network):\
+  How to train the CNN
-* Implementation on the Duckiebot
+* Implementation on the Duckiebot:\
+  How to run the project on a Duckiebot

 The readme files in each subset explains in detail how each task can be executed.